 Like a pencil case that lights up.
 Yes, that happened.
 In case we are ever in the dark and need a pencil, we’ll be able to find one.

 Students need to experiment without worrying about doing it wrong.
-There is no wrong in a makerspace.
-If you always jump in to fix things or help, students will either stop trying solve problems on their own or they will won’t even bother exploring anymore.
+There is no “wrong” in a makerspace.
+If you always jump in to fix things or help, students will either stop trying to solve problems on their own or won’t even bother exploring anymore.

-Can you accept that kid work may not be a cosmetically appealing as you’d like?
+Can you accept that kid work may not be as cosmetically appealing as you’d like?

 Kids are going to cover their ideas in tape and glue and that’s ok.
 Just because it doesn’t look as nice as you’d like, doesn’t mean the learning isn’t valuable.

-It’s a little like the adult version of teaching where you can have the cutest Pinterest worthy classroom, but it doesn’t mean the students are learning.
-Pretty does not equal valuable.
+It’s a little like the adult version of teaching where you can have the cutest Pinterest-worthy classroom, but it doesn’t mean the students are learning.
+Pretty does not equal value.

 Your students will learn to make things that work better, last longer and look prettier when they’ve mastered skills like figuring things out, watching how things work, testing materials and refining their inventions.